 - Specialty funds examples include Retail venture capital; Alternative strategies; and Miscellaneous funds that are leveraged or focus on commodities or specific areas or sectors - Target date funds have two characteristics: a maturity date and a glide path.
-The glide path refers to the change in the asset allocation over time taking on less risk as the target date approaches - Index funds track the performance of an underlying index.
+The glide path refers to the change in the asset allocation over time taking on less risk as the target date approaches - Alternative funds employ strategies such as short selling or other forms of leverage - Index funds track the performance of an underlying index.
 Indexing is understood as a passive strategy